vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 - Click the `Download for [Your Operating System]` button to download the installer.
 - Run the installer and follow the on-screen instructions to install GitHub Desktop.
 - Open GitHub Desktop once the installation is complete.
-- Click the "Sign in to GitHub.com" button and enter your GitHub credentials to log in.
+- Click the `Sign in to GitHub.com` button and enter your GitHub credentials to log in.
 - After logging in, you'll be prompted to set up your local Git configuration.
 Follow the prompts to set your name and email address.

-### STEP 3: Clone this repository to your computer by following any one of these options:
+### STEP 3: Clone <ins>THIS</ins> repository to your computer by following any one of these options:

 - Option 1: (If you have never used a terminal)
-  Click the green "Code" button on the right side of the repository's GitHub page and select "Open with GitHub Desktop" to open the repository in the GitHub Desktop app.
-From there, click "Clone" to save the repository to your computer.
+  - Click the green `Code` button on the right side of the repository's GitHub page.
+  - select `Open with GitHub Desktop` to open the repository in the GitHub Desktop app.
+  - From there, click green `Clone` to save the repository to your computer.

 - Option 2: (If You know how to use a terminal and git commands.)
   Open a terminal or command prompt on your computer and run the following command,

   `git clone https://github.com/vmsaif/hosting_processing_sketch_on_github`

-### STEP 6: Generating the HTML File.
+### STEP 4: Generating the HTML File.

 1. Go to the `hosting_processing_sketch_on_github` folder from your computer's file explorer.
 2. Go inside the `createHTML` folder.
 Then open `createHTML.pde` processing sketch.